 The corners of Binh's mouth changed expression.
-He looked at Bowman with polite surprise. ' Vang tot, Andy - welcome to the chain smoker's club.'
+He looked at Bowman with polite surprise. ' Welcome to the chain smoker's club.'

-Several times Bowman tried to keep a match alight but at each attempt the wind suddenly blew stronger.
+Several times Bowman tried to keep a match alight but at each attempt the wind suddenly blew a little stronger.
 Binh and Tu watched his futile efforts with savage smiles.

-' Too many cocktail party, too much sit at desk, ' jeered Tu, voice low, round face less strained, settled in the empty pit a few paces off. ' Bring here, Ong Vinh,' he called softly, employing Bowman’s nick-name among the soldiers, before he concentrated on the headphones.
+' Too much in office?' jeered Tu, his round face less strained, settled in the empty pit a few paces off. ' Bring it here, Ong Vinh,' he called, employing Bowman’s nick-name among the soldiers, then concentrated on his headphones.

 It was obvious and feeling foolish, Bowman strolled over and jumped into the pit; as his jungle boots sank into fresh-smelling earth, from overhead came an odd rushing sound.

-Every breath fled his lungs.
-Binh's solid frame crashed onto his broad back, drove him down into the loose soil, rammed his face into Tu's backside.
+Every breath went from his body.
+Colonel Binh's solid frame crashed onto his broad back, drove him down into the loose soil, rammed his face into Tu's backside.
 Shocked, bruised, Bowman fought for breath, raised his head level with the pit rim.

-Glowing pink fountains ripped through the fog blanket.
-Three punched together, shaking the pines, hurling molten red sparks.
-Buzzing struck his ears.
+Huge pink fountains ripped through the fog blanket.
+Blasts tore through the pines.
+Three punched together, shaking the trees, hurling molten red sparks.
+Huge pressure struck, left his ears buzzing distantly.
 Stony smoke spread.

 All over the scrub grass, shrapnel smouldered.
-Tu spoke tersely into the radio, keeping close watch on the colonel's mouth opening and closing.
-Other than dull hissing inside his skull, Bowman heard no other sound.
-He tried to speak, but concussed from the shell blasts, though his mind raced and his lips parted, no words escaped.
-Then, almost from another person's body, he heard his voice croak,' Incoming – from the south? '
+Tu spoke tersely into the radio while watching the colonel's tight face.
+They had forgotten him; Bowman wanted to speak, but concussed from the shell blasts though his mind raced and his lips parted, no words escaped.
+Then, almost from another person's body, his own voice croaked,' Incoming - from the south? '

-' One thirties,' snapped the colonel, face plastic with concentration as his brain placed awesome bets. ' They want to pin us down, trap us in this valley, turn it into a killing ground.
+' One thirties,' snapped the colonel, face plastic with concentration as his brain placed awesome bets. ' They're trying to pin us down in the trap.
 We must climb.
-Grab and hold the LZ.
-Andy, Tu, you pair stick together like glue.'
+And keep moving.
+Stick with Tu like glue.'
 All three men started scrambling from the hole.
 Faint wind threatened from the sullen fog.

 Caught in the open, Bowman hurled himself forwards.
 In that second before he hit the ground, his eyes recorded giant white mushrooms rising slowly to mix with the grey drizzle; a man tumbling through a fresh fist of spreading stony smoke; figures running, their camouflage suits, helmets, packs and weapons stark against a fog backcloth stabbed by crimson flashes.
 Pink sparks showered from huge milky puffs exploring the dark firs.
 Bodies carpeted the foreground, dozens, some moving, others still.
 Whether they were hit or quick taking cover, Bowman couldn't tell before heat slammed his face and chest.

-A few paces in front, two soldiers rose, started for the trees.
-Cracks from the fog, split the rain.
+A few paces in front, two soldiers rose from the long grass, started for the trees.
+From the fog loud cracks split the rain.
 One man's head burst like a huge crimson fruit, spattering the second with his brains and blood.
 The other, no more than a boy, suddenly span wildly, still tumbling as they swerved past; Bowman saw a small red hole in his neck yet the exit wound already spread blood over his back and thighs.
 Cracks, solid, close.
 A bullet's wake shocked his eardrums.

-He stumbled onward.
-The colonel grabbed him by one arm, hauled him onto both feet, towed him across the valley, until they reached the first pines.
-White hot cracks – barely overhead - bark flew off a tree in front leaving a wound of clean wet wood.
+He stumbled forward.
+The colonel grabbed him by one arm, hauled him onto both feet, towed him across the valley through tall grass blades slashing like knives, until they reached the first pines.
+White hot cracks – barely overhead - bark flew off a tree in front leaving a pink wound of clean wet wood.
 He heard the lazy slipstream of a tumbling spent bullet.
-Less dizzy though eyes bright, Bowman span around, crouched low, checked the rifle magazine, swayed to make his long body a poor target, and searched the valley where Binh's paratroops faded westwards onto the mountainside.
+Less dizzy though eyes bright, Bowman span around, crouched low, checked the rifle magazine, swayed to make his long body a poor target, and searched the valley where Binh's paratroops faded northtwards onto the mountainside.
 Some carried demolition equipment while others, screened by the pines, knelt and fired ear-splitting bursts into the white haze.

-Bowman didn’t argue nor dawdle.
-Christ - those people knew how to shoot.
+Figures moved down the opposite misty hillside although they were still some way from the river bank.
+Was the fog lifting?
+The colonel shouted at them to climb, that he would catch up later.
+Christ - these people know how to shoot.
 They were hitting necks and heads.
 Forget stores clerks.
-This was NVA infantry.
-He weaved across the remaining open ground and scrambled into the steep forest, gradually catching up with the shorter Tu, who sprinted straight up the mountainside, the radio jolting on his back, its black telephone clutched in his left hand, an M 16 rifle tucked under his right arm – ready to shoot.
+This was hardcore NVA infantry.
+All along Tu was absolutely right - their start line really had been closer than we know.
+He scrambled up the slope, among the first pines climbing the mountain, keeping a few paces back from the shorter Tu, who sprinted straight up the mountain flank, the radio jolting on his back, its black telephone clutched in his left hand, an M 16 rifle tucked under his right arm – ready to shoot fast.

-Tu hardly noticed the slope, and panted quickly over his shoulder, ' OK, Ong Vinh? '
+Tu hardly noticed the slope and wading through the steep grass, panted quickly over his shoulder, ' OK, Andy? '

-' Follow me, all time, look sharp.'
+' Follow me all time, look sharp.'
 Tu half turned.
-Those normally laughing eyes had become hard slits. ' Remember - you bodyguard, back-up man! '
+Those normally laughing eyes had become hard slits. ' Remember - you my bodyguard, our back-up man! '

 ' Da, Tu.'

 Though a head taller, Bowman found the sturdy sergeant-major set a killer pace straight upwards.
 Sturdy grass grew under short pines scattered over the mountain flank.
 Now and then an opaque drifting wall slowed their gruelling climb.
 Shouts came down through the mist and Tu veered slightly right.
-Bowman followed, limbs heavy, sweaty from fear, pack and water-bottles thumping on his lower back, the M 16 clasped tight at waist height, aimed leftwards - in front drifted grey vapour.
+Bowman followed, limbs heavy, body sweaty, pack and water-bottles thumping on his lower back, the M 16 clasped tight at waist height, aimed leftwards - in front drifted grey vapour.

-Growing exhausted, still dazed from blast, Bowman stumbled, though doggedly trailed.
-They were climbing a gulley divided by a tumbling mountain stream and which narrowed all the time.
-Tu seemed to know instinctively where he was leading through the fog and drizzle.
-Bowman grimly followed.
-No breath for questions.
-After a further steep cruel slope beside a waterfall, Tu headed towards some pines which had begun to stand from the heavy mist.
+Growing weary, still dazed from blast, Bowman stumbled upward, though doggedly trailed.
+They were climbing a gulley which narrowed all the time and Tu seemed to know instinctively where he was leading through the fog and drizzle.
+Bowman followed grimly, no breath spare for questions.
+After a further steep cruel slope, Tu headed towards some pines which had begun to stand from the heavy mist.
 Waiting under one of these sturdy firs was the colonel, though Bowman could not imagine how Binh managed to slip past and overtake them.
 Chest aching, though running closer on Tu's heels, Bowman passed through a skirmish line.
 Soldiers sprawled, hidden among the trees, each man a few meters apart, weapons aimed towards the gulley which he and Tu just climbed.

-Bowman recognised the lanky frame of Corporal Luan who had dropped out from Saigon Law School; the boy rested a Russian B 40 rocket launcher on the roots of a tree and lifted a hand in curt salute as they scrambled onwards through stones and brush.
-They were from Quoc’s company - the most experienced and brightest of Binh’s company commanders.
+Bowman recognised the lanky frame of Corporal Luan who had dropped out from Saigon Law School; the boy rested a Russian B 40 rocket launcher on the roots of a tree and lifted a hand in curt salute as they scrambled onwards through grass and brush.
+They were from Quoc’s company – their leader the most experienced and brightest of Binh’s company commanders.
 Often he had seen these men taut or tired, but never so harsh, so resigned.
 Nobody believed they would escape.
-Their company always extracted last.
+Their company must extract last.
 Moving less heavily, Bowman reached where Binh and Tu squatted beneath a pine tree, and slumped against its rough trunk.

 Tu breathed quickly. ' Very high now.'

-' We’re over seventeen-hundred hundred meters,' explained the colonel, out of breath himself, staring down into the drifting fog.
+' We are over seventeen-hundred hundred meters,' explained the colonel, out of breath himself, staring down into the drifting fog.

-' How much higher?' coughed Bowman, fearing he would vomit.
+' Only a couple of hundred more?' coughed Bowman, fearing he would vomit.

-Bowman shook his head, spat again - another six-hundred-and-sixty feet vertical climbing to LZ Lana on the summit – then remembered that cigar No more of those: what became of his precious King Edward, he had no idea, and cared less.
+Bowman shook his head, spat again - another six-hundred feet vertical climbing to LZ Lana on the summit – then remembered that cigar.
+No more of those: what became of his precious King Edward; he had no idea and cared less.

-Holding Tu's radio-telephone, the colonel gave fresh orders to his invisible paratroop battalion. ' Hello, here is Bernard.'
+Holding Tu's radio-telephone, the colonel gave fresh orders to his invisible parachute battalion. ' Hello, here is Bernard.'
 He waited, chin thrust forward, listening over the gunfire for three clicks.
 The set crackled to itself, then, one after another, through they came and Binh's dark eyes relaxed.
-He instructed, ' We move now.
-Head for RV figures two.
-I repeat, head for RV figures two.
+He instructed, ' RV on LZ figures two.
+I repeat, RV on LZ figures two.
 Tiger and Marcel lead the way for your brother.
 Over.'